alexdevero/alex-devero-blog/__drafts__/draft--static-class-methods-properties.md

 // Output:
 // 'Call from myStaticMethod.'

-// Try to call public method "myMethod" on "MyClass" MyClass.myMethod()
+// Try to call public method "myPublicMethod" on "MyClass" MyClass.myPublicMethod()
 // Output:
-// TypeError: MyClass.myMethod is not a function
+// TypeError: MyClass.myPublicMethod is not a function

 // Create instance of "MyClass" const myClassInstance = new MyClass()